Taxco Mexico: Things to Do, Where to Stay + What to Eat

 When you first arrive, I recommend following the path past all of the pools until you reach the area where you need to pay a guide (cost by donation) to take you further.

 Pozas Azules is a great way to spend the day with your family.
-If you’re traveling solo but prefer company (like me), try to go on a weekend (ideally Sunday) when lots of Mexican families are there.
+If you’re traveling solo but prefer company (like me), try to go on a Sunday when lots of Mexican families are there.

 Inside a colectivo van, a man's hand rests on the steering wheel.
 On the windshield reads Pozas Azules backwards as well as hanging religious art.